tomaytotomato/coding-tests/README.md

 The hope is that it will be of use for people and will save me time having to redo the same tests over and over again

-All solutions use Java 8 API along with JUNIT
+All solutions use Java 8.

 ### Structure